 Depending on your answer, the pros and cons may vary.
 So let’s dig in: If you’re building a Minimum Viable Product (or MVP) consider your core business logic and how much it relies on direct access to OS components (like GPS, storage, camera, microphone, etc).

-Then, If your MVP relies heavily on access to certain device hardware (i.e. accessing the NFC hardware for payments or the fingerprint scanner for authentication) you should probably choose the native approach.
-Otherwise, if such requirements aren’t aligned to your scope, a hybrid build would make more sense in matters of development timelines, required talent and budget.
+Then, If your MVP relies heavily on access to certain device hardware […] i.e. accessing the NFC hardware for payments or the fingerprint scanner for authentication […] you should probably choose the native approach.
+Otherwise, if such requirements aren’t aligned to your scope, a hybrid build would make more sense.
+What’s not to like?
+Shorter development timelines, less required talent and budget.